AI Manifesto

 Author on rocky mountain top in middle of Greece

-Rain-soaked, southern coast of Greece, post-start-up explore chapter.
-The things we do in hopes of a sunset view.
+Rain-soaked on the southern coast of Greece, post-start-up explore chapter.
+The things we do in hopes of a good sunset view.

 • Early to tech: Retooled my career into tech via a Silicon Valley immersive web development boot camp.

-• Nine years in tech: I've been a project, people, web and tech manager as well as an IC at a marketing agency, in a traditional corporate role, and series B start-up.
-Seen the dynamics and dysfunctions first-hand.
+• Nine years in tech: I've been a project-, people-, web-, and tech- manager as well as an IC—at a marketing agency, in a traditional corporate role, and at a series B start-up.
+I've lived the dynamics first-hand.

-• Financial coaching background: Seen BTS of the finances of scores of people.
-Helped them make dramatic change.
+• Financial coaching background: Seen BTS of the finances of scores of people with incomes ranging from $30K to $750K+.
+Help them create financial order, plans, and peace-of-mind.

-• Written books: Distilled my thinking about intentional living, spending, and building lives and work we actually like into two books with more to come.
+• Written books: Distilled my thinking about intentional living, spending, and building creative lives we actually like into two books.
+Third in the works.

 Join the list.

 My private email list for builders/dreamers.
-This is where I share author updates and stuff related to the themes of my books—big dreams, betting on yourself, navigating AI disruption, building something of your own, life off the hamster wheel.
+This is where I share author updates and stuff related to the themes of my books—big dreams, betting on yourself, navigating uncertainty, building a life of your own, improv.
 No corporate jargon ever.